Stay Informed About the Risks of Lead Exposure in Children

 My child has elevated levels.
 What should I do?

 Depending on when and how long the child was exposed determines if most lead is concentrated in the blood or other body organs.
 Should levels be elevated, a variety of detoxification options and lifestyle interventions can be implemented to reduce toxic burden.
-For any questions, please contact Dr. Stratton, chiropractor in Waterloo IL.
+For any questions, please contact Dr. Colleen Miller, Dr. Jennifer Kujawski or Dr. Katie Neff, chiropractors at Turning Point Wellness Center with locations in Waterloo and Red Bud IL.